JabRef/jabref/docs/decisions/0043-show-merge-dialog-when-importing-a-single-pdf.md

 ### Open a merge dialog with all candidates if a single PDF is imported

+Explanation:

 - If a single PDF is imported, then open a merge dialog.
 - If several PDFs are imported, merge candidates for each PDF automatically.

+Outcomes:

-* Good, because it combines the best of the other two options: Allow bopth for PDF batch-processing and for fine-grained control.
+* Good, because it combines the best of the other two options: Allow both for PDF batch-processing and for fine-grained control.

 <!-- markdownlint-disable-file MD004 -->